slatedocs/slate/source/includes/_banks.md

 As next step you need to obtain user tokens so you can call API endpoints on behalf of user who gave this authorized your banking app.
 You need the *code* provided to you during authorization flow to get user's access_token and refresh_token.
-For calling API endpoints you need to provide access_token in request header in the format "Authorization: Bearer access_token".
+For calling API endpoints you need to provide user's access_token in request header in the format "Authorization: Bearer access_token".
 Access tokens are however valid only for 12 hours, so upon expiry you need to use refresh_token to generate new access_token.
 This means you have to securely store user's refresh_token.